Yvon Duhamel: Kawasaki factory racing team

 At the season-opening French Grand Prix held at the challenging Circuit de Charade, Duhamel's Kawasaki suffered a mechanical failure on the third lap of the race.
 With the arrival of the new water-cooled Suzuki RG 500 and the Yamaha YZR500, Kawasaki's air-cooled triple was rendered obsolete.
 After the Nations Grand Prix, Duhamel would not participate in any further 500cc races, preferring to concentrate on the Formula 750 championship.
 At the British round of the 1974 Formula 750 season held at the Silverstone Circuit on August 11, he scored a second place behind his former teammate Paul Smart, now riding for the Suzuki factory racing team.

-Kawasaki introduced the KR750 for the 1975 season and, Duhamel used it to place a close second to multi-time world champion Giacomo Agostini at the 1975 Paul Ricard 200 race, despite having to make two fuel stops to Agostini's one stop.
+Kawasaki introduced the KR750 for the 1975 season and Duhamel used it to place a close second to multi-time world champion Giacomo Agostini at the 1975 Paul Ricard 200 race, despite having to make two fuel stops to Agostini's one stop.
 On June 28, 1975, he scored a fifth place finish at the 250cc Dutch TT, giving Kawasaki its best result of the year in the 250cc world championships.
 He returned to the Assen Circuit on July 9, 1975, and won the Dutch round of the 1975 Formula 750 season.
-He also competed in the FIM Endurance World Championship at the famous 24 Hours of Le Mans and teamed up with Jean-François Baldé to place third at the 1975 Bol d'Or 24-hour endurance race.
+He also competed in the FIM Endurance World Championship at the 24 Hours of Le Mans and teamed up with Jean-François Baldé to place third at the 1975 Bol d'Or 24-hour endurance race.

 The AMA introduced its first road racing category for production class motorcycles as a support class for the 1975 Laguna Seca national.
 Kawasaki entered Duhamel on a modified version of the Kawasaki Z1 and, despite his small stature, he was able to muscle the motorcycle to victory.
 At the next race held at the Pocono Raceway, he entered the production class race riding a 750cc Kawasaki H2 two stroke motorcycle and won the race.
 The victory marked the last time a two stroke motorcycle would win a production class race at an AMA road racing event.
-Many of the top American motorcycle racers were disdainful of the new race category because they did not consider production class motorcycles as proper racing machinery, however Duhamel's participation gave credibility to the fledging class.
+When many of the top American motorcycle racers were disdainful of the new race category because they did not consider production class motorcycles as proper racing machinery, Duhamel's participation gave credibility to the fledgling class.
 The production class series would eventually become the AMA Superbike Championship in 1986.